smarr/ReBench/docs/config.md

 Consider the first N iterations as warmup and ignore them in ReBench's summary statistics.
 Note ,they are still persisted in the data file.

+The warmup setting can be used e.g. for the command as in the benchmark suite in the example below.

 Default: `0`

 Example: